memaskal/pollution/readme.md

 ### Home route

-Since a user is registered to the api, can view his usage statistics and possibly the cost($$) of his api requests, from the home route.
+A registered user, can view his usage statistics and possibly the cost($$) of his api requests, from the home route of the app.
-Moreover this route handles register/login requests as well as password retrievals.
+Moreover this route handles register-login requests as well as password retrievals.

 ## API Syntax